China | 中国 – The Middle Kingdom

 Trip Itinerary

-As mentioned previously, this vacation follows a Chan Brothers Tour Package, headed by a local guide with 30 or so years of experience named Mao (毛)and a tour leader named Huangshan (黄山), which, fun fact, translates to Yellow Mountain.
-Our tour group consists of 24 people, making it a relatively large group.
+As mentioned previously, this trip follows a Chan Brothers Tour Package, headed by a local guide with 30 or so years of experience named Mao (毛)and a tour leader named Huangshan (黄山).
+Our tour group consists of 24 people, making it a relatively large group but still cater-able at the same time.
+The group was split into 6 families and, for meals, each table would usually house 2 families.

 Although there is an itinerary provided (which you can find HERE), it will be rather inaccurate due to changes made.